NASA Bone & Joint Specialists

 If you break your hip, you might think your only treatment option is a complex or invasive orthopedic surgery.
 However, thanks to modern treatment techniques and tools, hip arthroscopy provides a safe, effective, and minimally invasive solution.
-At NASA Bone & Joint Specialists in Houston, Texas, the skilled team led by Daniel O’Neill, MD, and Cristin Mathew, DO, offer hip arthroscopy for patients seeking a minimally invasive option to alleviate certain hip conditions.
+At NASA Bone & Joint Specialists in Houston, Texas, the skilled team led by Daniel O’Neill, MD, offers hip arthroscopy for patients seeking a minimally invasive option to alleviate certain hip conditions.
 To see if you’re a candidate, request a consultation by calling the office or clicking the online booking tool today.

 Hip arthroscopy is a type of minimally invasive orthopedic surgery that allows your NASA Bone & Joint Specialists provider to view your hip joint without making a large incision.
 During hip arthroscopy, your surgeon inserts a thin tube with a camera on the end, known as an arthroscope, into a small incision.
 The camera sends images to a video monitor that your surgeon uses to guide treatment.